ohijiho/qr-code-file-transfer/README.md

 1. Go to the web page with your PC.
 2. Scan the QR code with your mobile.
-3. Select file from your PC or mobile whichever you want and send.
+3. Select file from your PC or mobile whichever you want and hit the submit button.
 4. The selected file will be end-to-end encrypted and sent through the relay server.